Heaps of recycled urban metal sorted into cubes

 ISCN Global Mixer: Urban Mining with AI

-Urban mining is a circular economy approach that considers durable (building) materials throughout their entire life cycle.
-In this ISCN Global Mixer, Tanya Tsui from the MIT Senseable Amsterdam Lab illustrates how AI can be used to close material cycles in cities and which potential applications the approach offers.
+Urban mining is a circular economy approach that aims for systematically reusing waste as a resource, instead of disposing it.
+In this ISCN Global Mixer, Tanya Tsui from the MIT Senseable Amsterdam Lab illustrates how AI can be used to close material cycles in cities and invites discussion which potential applications the approach offers.

 Event details